-If any person makes or causes to be made a false entry in the register, or a writing falsely purporting to be a copy of an entry in the register, or produces or tenders or causes to be produced or tendered in evidence any such writing, knowing the entry or writing to be false, he shall be guilty of an offence and shall on conviction be liable to imprisonment not exceeding one year or to a fine not exceeding one thousand pounds or to both such imprisonment and fine.
+68. If any person makes or causes to be made a false entry in the Falsification register, or a writing falsely purporting to be a copy of an entry in of entries in the register, or produces or tenders or courses to be a register a register a the register, or produces or tenders or causes to be produced or misdemeanour. tendered in evidence any such writing, knowing the entry or writing to be false, he shall be guilty of a misdemeanour.